technix/atrament-web-ui/README.md

 The standalone web application files will be in `build` folder.
 Use `npm run preview` command to test it in browser at http://localhost:4173/.

-## Create your own game with Atrament Preact UI
+## Create your own game with Atrament Web UI

 1. Remove all files from `root/game` and put your game files there (ink script, images, music etc).
 2. Edit `atrament.config.json`, change the `source` parameter in `game` section to name of your main Ink file.
 File path for this file is relative to `root/game` folder.